mvsagar/queper_rep/README.md

-# Overview of Development of wjISQL
+# Using and Contributing to wjISQL

+## What wjISQL is

+wjISQL is an Internet browser based interactive SQL webapp tool that can be used to execute SQL statements and browse data in tables of databases managed by relational database management systems.
+The tool  can be used with any database management system that has a JDBC driver.
+It can work with any web server that supports Java Server Page(JSP)s and any browser that supports JavaScript.

+## Getting wjISQL webapp

+Either you can download ready to use webapp from website http://www.queper.in or build from the source of this repository.
+Read this README for further instructions on how to build and contribute to wjISQL.

-## Requirements
+## Requirements for building

-You need the following software:

 1. JDK 1.7.x
-2. Eclipse Juno or a later version.
+2. Eclipse Juno or a later version with Git support
-3. Tomcat 7.6.x
+3. Tomcat 7.0.x
+4. JDBC drivers of database management systems you want to work with

-## Get source
+## Getting source

 1. Click on the wjISQL repository queper_rep
 2. Fork a copy of the repository
 3. Start Eclipse
-4. Import the repository through git.
-Use default actions.
+4. Import the repository through git (Use default actions)

-## Build QuePer utility library
+## Building QuePer utility library

-This library which is a jar file is needed for wjISQL.
+This library is a jar file needed for wjISQL.

-1. Select java packages of Eclipse project QuePerUtilLib as following:
+1. Select the following java packages of Eclipse project QuePerUtilLib:

 	com.queper.util.common
 	com.queper.util.db